ripple-space/Concept-Bottleneck-LLMs/README.md

 python train_CBL_bce.py --automatic_concept_correction

 ```
-This will train the CBL using BCE with ACC for the SST2 dataset, and store the model under mpnet_acs/SetFit_sst2/roberta_cbm/.
+This will train the CBL using BCE with ACC for the SST2 dataset, and store the model under `mpnet_acs/SetFit_sst2/roberta_cbm/`.
 To disable Automatic Concept Correction, remove the given argument.
-After this, you can follow the step in 'Train the Final Predictor' above to get the weights, and run the test to get the accuracy.
+After this, you can follow the step in 'Train the Final Predictor' above to get the weights, and run the 'Testing' to get the accuracy.

 ## Key Results